stjudecloud/docs/docs/guides/portals/genome-paint.md

 On the sample view you can explore expression rank, tumor mutations, structural variants, splice junctions, WES coverage, and RNA-Seq coverage.
 Customize the display by zooming in/out, hiding and/or rearraging tracks, or editing **CONFIG** options.

 ## Matrix View
 The matrix view combines the mutation profiles of multiple genomic regions in one view, in the form of a sample-by-region matrix.
-Such a matrix can be generated for samples from one cancer type.
+Such a matrix can be generated for samples from a selected disease cohort.
 To open a matrix view, select a disease cohort from the cohort view and then select Matrix view.
 This organizes the selected cohort tumors with mutations in the genomic region you are viewing into a single-column matrix.

 ![](../../images/guides/portals/genome-paint/matrix_view-1.gif)